top of page

 The gallery above has a small selection of the planes which spent time here over the years.

-As well as the airstrip, there is also an active helipad on the farm.
-It is geographically the nearest to Battersea Heliport, the only commercial helipad in Central London, and as a result the farm is a popular stop off point.
+As well as the airstrip, there is also a small helipad on the farm.
 Noel Edmonds was a regular in the 90s, and in recent years the Chelsea team have been occasional visitors thanks to their nearby training ground in Cobham.
 John Terry was here in 2007, his hoodie was a tad cleaner than mine after a day spent shovelling grain!

-There's still a handful of planes stored and flown from the hangars at the farm during the summer months, including this restored Messerschmitt with it's mannequin rear-gunner which can be seen practicing dogfights above the farm if you are lucky.
+There's still a handful of planes stored and flown from the hangars at the farm during the summer months, including this replica WWI Junkers with it's mannequin rear-gunner which can be seen practicing dogfights above the farm if you are lucky on a summers day.

 Comments